SAP/ui5-webcomponents/docs/Migrating to version 2.0 guide.md

 someTab.getDomRefInStrip();
 ```

+- The `subTabs` slot has been renamed to `items`.

- - If you have previously used:
+If you previously used:
 ```html
 <ui5-tab id="nestedTab" slot="subTabs"></ui5-tab>
 ```

-Now use:
+Now use the slot name:
 ```html
 <ui5-tab id="nestedTab" slot="items"></ui5-tab>
 ```